 The Driscoll Family Fellowship in Conservation

 The Driscoll Family Fellowship in Conservation was created with a multi-year gift commitment from long-time member and Proprietor David L. Driscoll.
-The Fellowship is further supported by family and friends of Mr. Driscoll in memory of his late father Leo Edward Driscoll.
+The Fellowship is further supported by family and friends of Mr. Driscoll in memory of his late father Leo E. Driscoll.

 Mr. Driscoll has long supported the Athenæum’s conservation efforts in demonstration of his belief that “conserving historically significant materials for future generations is central to the mission of the Athenæum.”

 The von Clemm Fellowship in Book Conservation was created in 2003 by a generous ongoing gift from The Michael and Louisa von Clemm Foundation.
 The foundation was created by former Boston Athenæum Life Member Louisa von Clemm and her husband Michael.
 Louisa von Clemm was drawn to the craft of bookbinding by a desire to create lasting objects that represent and preserve humanity’s collective culture and history.
 The von Clemm Fellowship continues this legacy.

 - 2016: Jonathan Romain

 - 2015: Lauren Calcote